nwchemgit/nwchem-wiki/Compiling-NWChem.md

 `USE_OPENMP=T`

 MPICH and ARMCI-MPI work reliably on Mac.
-See [Choosing the ARMCI Library](Release66:ARMCI "wikilink") for details on ARMCI-MPI
+See [Choosing the ARMCI Library](ARMCI "wikilink") for details on ARMCI-MPI

 # How-to: Cray platforms